bruvellu/terebratalia-wnts/wnt.md

 # Results

-## *T. transversa* has a conserved repertoire of Wnt genes
+## *Terebratalia transversa* has a conserved repertoire of Wnt genes

 Wnt genes encode secreted glycoproteins with a conserved series of cysteine residues [@Nusse1992-oi].
 Metazoans have a large Wnt repertoire with 13 subfamilies [@Kusserow2005-xd; @Croce2009-vv; @Cho2010-eb].
-To characterize the Wnt complement of the brachiopod *T. transversa*, we surveyed our transcriptomic and genomic resources for Wnt genes using similarity searches to known Wnt genes from other animals.
+To characterize the Wnt complement of the brachiopod *Terebratalia transversa*, we surveyed our transcriptomic and genomic resources for Wnt genes using similarity searches to known Wnt genes from other animals.
 We identified 13 Wnt genes with representatives of 12 of the 13 Wnt subfamilies (@fig:wnt-tree).
 *T. transversa* is missing *wnt3*, a gene known to have been lost in Protostomia [@Cho2010-eb; @Janssen2010-dc], and has two copies of *wnt1*.
 One of the *wnt1* paralogs---named hereafter *wnt1t*---is highly divergent at the sequence level compared to other *wnt1* orthologs across bilaterians, and our phylogenetic analysis suggests it originated via a lineage-specific duplication within *T. transversa* or rhynchonelliform brachiopods (@fig:wnt1-tree).
-Besides the loss of *wnt3* and duplication of *wnt1*, *T. transversa* shows a single representative ortholog for the remaining subfamilies, suggesting that the ancestral repertoire of metazoan Wnt genes remained conserved.
+Besides the loss of *wnt3* and duplication of *wnt1*, *T. transversa* shows a single representative ortholog for the remaining subfamilies, suggesting that the ancestral repertoire of metazoan Wnt genes remained largely conserved.

 <!--TODO: cite @prudhomme2002?-->

 ## Wnt genes are upregulated in concert during axial elongation

 To characterize the developmental dynamics of Wnt expression in *T. transversa*, we analyzed stage-specific RNA-seq data from the unfertilized egg to the post-metamorphic juveniles.
-We detect a great abundance of *wnt4* and *wntA* transcripts deposited maternally in the oocyte (@fig:profiling).
+We detect an abundance of *wnt4* and *wntA* transcripts deposited maternally in the oocyte (@fig:profiling).
 Transcripts of other Wnt genes, such as *wnt1t* and *wnt6*, are present at lower levels.
 This expression profile remains unchanged after fertilization (mid blastula, 8h) but shifts significantly at the late blastula stage (19h), when a concerted upregulation of *wnt1*, *wnt8*, *wnt10*, and *wnt16* occurs (@fig:profiling).
-Throughout gastrulation Wnt genes continue to be upregulated with *wnt1* and *wnt5* in the early gastrula (26h); *wnt6*, *wnt7*, and *wnt11* in the mid gastrula (37h); and *wnt2*, *wnt9*, and *wnt10* in the late gastrula (51h).
+Throughout gastrulation, Wnt genes continue to be upregulated with *wnt1* and *wnt5* in the early gastrula (26h); *wnt6*, *wnt7*, and *wnt11* in the mid gastrula (37h); and *wnt2*, *wnt9*, and *wnt10* in the late gastrula (51h).
-Between the late gastrula and early larva stages, all Wnt genes are expressed.
+All Wnt genes are expressed between the late gastrula and early larva stages.
 Some, however, are downregulated after gastrulation (*wnt6* and *wnt10*) and after metamorphosis (*wnt7* and *wnt16*) (@fig:profiling).
-Therefore, Wnt expression is dynamic throughout development but peaks late in gastrulation, when the body is elongating along the anteroposterior axis and at the onset of the morphological differentiation of the larval lobes in *T. transversa*.
+Therefore, Wnt expression is dynamic throughout development but peaks late in gastrulation, when the body elongates along the anteroposterior axis and at the onset of the morphological differentiation of the larval lobes in *T. transversa*.

 ## Wnt domains partially overlap along the anteroposterior axis

 To uncover the spatial localization of Wnt ligands during brachiopod development, we performed *in situ* hybridization in embryos from early gastrula to late larval stages of *T. transversa* (@fig:ligands1 and !@fig:ligands2).

 *wnt1* is expressed at the posterior lip of the blastopore in gastrula stages (@fig:ligands1, @fig:s-ligands, and @Vellutini2016-lq).
-This domain expands laterally forming a broad posterior ventral band of *wnt1* expression in the early larva which in subsequent stages encircles a subdivision of the pedicle lobe.
+This domain expands laterally, forming a broad posterior ventral band of *wnt1* expression in the early larva, which encircles a subdivision of the pedicle lobe in subsequent stages.
-From the late gastrula stage, *wnt1* is also expressed anteriorly in a narrow stripe around the posteriormost region of the apical lobe, and in the dorsal shell primordium (@fig:ligands1, @fig:s-ligands, and @Vellutini2016-lq).
+From the late gastrula stage, *wnt1* is also expressed anteriorly in a narrow stripe around the posterior region of the apical lobe and the dorsal shell primordium (@fig:ligands1, @fig:s-ligands, and @Vellutini2016-lq).

 *wnt1t* expression domains differ significantly from its paralog.
-We detect *wnt1t* transcripts in a single apical spot on the dorsal region of gastrula stages (@fig:ligands1 and @fig:s-ligands).
+We detect *wnt1t* transcripts in a single apical spot on the dorsal region of the gastrula stages (@fig:ligands1 and @fig:s-ligands).
-This single spot becomes fragmented into bilateral domains in the early larva and disappear in the late larva.
+This single spot becomes fragmented into bilateral domains in the early larva, which disappear in the late larva.
-Three novel *wnt1t* domains appear in larval stages, a central patch of ventral tissue posterior to the mouth, a ring domain located beneath the mantle lobe, and a posterior spot in the terminal tip of the pedicle lobe (@fig:ligands1 and @fig:s-ligands).
+Three novel *wnt1t* domains appear in larval stages, a central patch of ventral tissue posterior to the mouth, a ring domain beneath the mantle lobe, and a posterior spot in the terminal tip of the pedicle lobe (@fig:ligands1 and @fig:s-ligands).

 *wnt2* is only expressed in the late gastrula and early larva stages.
-Broad bilateral bands encircle the posterior portion of the apical lobe almost entirely, only the ventral and dorsal midlines are cleared from *wnt2* expression (@fig:ligands1 and @fig:s-ligands).
+Broad bilateral bands encircle the posterior portion of the apical lobe almost entirely, and only the ventral and dorsal midlines are cleared from *wnt2* expression (@fig:ligands1 and @fig:s-ligands).

 *wnt4* is expressed at the posterior end of the embryo during gastrula stages and acquires a subterminal position within the pedicle lobe (@fig:ligands1 and @fig:s-ligands).
-The pattern is similar to *wnt1* but *wnt4* transcripts are localized more dorsally ({@fig:s-doubles}A--C).
+The pattern is similar to *wnt1*, but *wnt4* transcripts are localized more dorsally ({@fig:s-doubles}A--C).

-*wnt5* is expressed in three distinct domains---in the apical, mantle, and pedicle lobe, respectively.
+*wnt5* is expressed in three distinct domains---in the apical, mantle, and pedicle lobes, respectively.
 In the early gastrula, *wnt5* transcripts line the posterior blastopore lip in a band narrower than the *wnt1* domain (@fig:ligands1 and {@fig:doubles}A).
 This posterior domain maintains a terminal position until the late larva stage when the tip of the pedicle lobe is cleared (@fig:ligands1 and @fig:s-ligands).
 *wnt5* is also expressed in broad territories around the apical and mantle lobes from mid gastrula to early larva (@fig:ligands1 and @fig:s-ligands).